jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (2) In determining whether or not a person is a fit and proper person in relation to any transport service, the Director must consider the matters specified in subpart 2.
 (3) Subpart 5 applies to a decision not to grant a transport service licence.

+### 30LA New person in control of licensed transport service must be fit and proper person
+(1) This section applies if, after the Director grants a transport service licence to a person (the licence holder), another person is proposed to have control of the licensed transport service (a new person).
+(2) However, this section does not apply if a new person is— (a) an elected member of a local authority who is proposed to take control of the service in that capacity; or (b) an officer or employee of any of the following entities who is proposed to take control of the service in that capacity, unless the Director, by notice to the licence holder, requires compliance with this section:
+    (i) the New Zealand Police:
+    (ii) a public service agency as defined in section 5 of the Public Service Act 2020:
+    (iii) a Crown entity as defined in section 7 of the Crown Entities Act 2004:
+    (iv) a local authority.
+(3) A new person must not have control of the licensed transport service unless approved by the Director.
+(4) The licence holder must not permit a new person to have control of the transport service unless approved by the Director.
+(5) A new person must apply to the Director to be approved to have control of the transport service.
+(6) The Director must not approve an application unless they are satisfied that the new person is a fit and proper person to have control of the transport service.
+(7) In determining whether a new person is a fit and proper person, the Director must consider the matters specified in subpart 2.
+(8) Subpart 5 applies to a decision under this section that a new person is not a fit and proper person.

 ### 30M Conditions of goods service licence
 Despite section 30L(1) and (2), the Director may grant the licence on such conditions as the Director may specify on the licence or in writing to the holder if the applicant applies for a goods service licence and the Director—
   (a) is not satisfied that the applicant is a fit and proper person to operate a goods service under the licence sought; but